 Lockers for music student use are located on the first and second floor and basement of Watchorn Hall and first floor of Fine Arts.
 Lockers are assigned on a need basis with music majors having priority.
 Space permitting, you will keep the assigned locker as long as you are enrolled.
 There is no charge for their use.
-To request a locker, please email your request to chapel\music@redlands.edu.
+To request a locker, please email your request to chapel_music@redlands.edu.
 In the body of your email include: ID number, grade level, graduation year, cell phone number and instrument.
 You will be issued your locker and combination via email.
 Personal locks may not be used on lockers.

-School of Music Instruments and Equipment
+Conservatory of Music Instruments and Equipment

-The School of Music maintains a collection of instruments for student use in classes, lessons and ensembles.
+The Conservatory of Music maintains a collection of instruments for student use in classes, lessons and ensembles.
 Students performing in a regular University ensemble or in applied lessons will have priority in requesting instruments.
 To check out an item see Instrument Checkout Procedure.
 Each student checking out an item assumes full responsibility for the care and replacement cost of the equipment if it is lost or damaged.
-If your instrument is damaged or you suspect maintenance is needed, please notify the Stage and Equipment Coordinator, WH 102.
+If your instrument is damaged or you suspect maintenance is needed, please notify the Operations Manager, WH 102.

 Students using University instruments may be responsible for routine maintenance required while the instrument is checked out to them.
-Any maintenance done on a school owned instrument must be pre-approved by the Stage and Equipment Coordinator before any work is done.
+Any maintenance done on a Conservatory owned instrument must be pre-approved by the Operations Manager before any work is done.